AncientreeBILL/AncientreeBILL/README.md

 - Applications of machine learning and deep learning
 - Autonomous vehicles
 - ...
-- ... and eager to learn new stuffs! ⚡⚡⚡
+- ... and I'm eager to learn new stuffs! ⚡⚡⚡